LuisGC/blog/content/blog/2019/03/greach-2019.md

 [**What's new in Gradle 5?**](https://agenda.greachconf.com/talk/whats-new-in-gradle-5), by [Andrés Almiray](https://agenda.greachconf.com/speaker/andres-almiray) ([@aalmiray](https://twitter.com/aalmiray))

+Andrés summarized all the new things that are coming with Gradle 5.0, highlighting Kotlin DSL 1.0 integration for those who are ready to use it.
+Gradle 5.0 will have better dependency management and several build performance improvements related to composite builds, build cache management and build scans.
+He even demoed some of the features, I specially liked how the current Gradle build scans looks like.

 [**Creating Micronaut Configurations**](https://agenda.greachconf.com/talk/creating-micronaut-configurations), by [Iván López](https://agenda.greachconf.com/speaker/ivan-lopez) ([@ilopmar](https://twitter.com/ilopmar))

 [**(Automated) Security Testing in a DevOps world**](https://agenda.greachconf.com/talk/automated-security-testing-in-a-devops-world), by [Kevin Wittek](https://agenda.greachconf.com/speaker/kevin-wittek) ([@kiview](https://twitter.com/kiview))